rancher/docs/content/rancher/v2.5/en/monitoring-alerting/dashboards/_index.md

 ### Viewing the Prometheus Targets

 To see what services you are monitoring, you will need to see your targets.
+Targets are set up by ServiceMonitors and PodMonitors as sources to scrape metrics from.
+You won't need to directly edit targets, but the Prometheus UI can be useful for giving you an overview of all of the sources of metrics that are being scraped.

 To see the Prometheus Targets, install `rancher-monitoring`.
 Then go to the **Cluster Explorer.** In the top left corner, click **Cluster Explorer > Monitoring.** Then click **Prometheus Targets.**